 - It’s a flavor bomb!
 Incredibly rich, a bit spicy, and loaded with plenty of my signature Cajun spice blend, fresh garlic and onions, and plenty of butter, this pasta is definitely not lacking in the flavor department.
 Each element of this dish is seasoned to perfection resulting in layers of flavor.

 - It’s filling!
-One the best things about pasta is that it’s typically very filling.
+One of the best things about pasta is that it is typically very filling.
 Thank you carbs!
-This dish checks off all the the sections of the food pyramid making it a complete meal.
+This dish checks off all the sections of the food pyramid making it a complete meal.
 That means you don’t have to bother with sides at all (unless you want to).

 Ingredients (+ notes & substitutions)

 - Linguini pasta: Feel free to swap the linguini out for whichever variety of pasta you prefer.
-Other solid choices include fettucine, penne, and farfalle.
+Other solid choices include fettuccine, penne, and farfalle.

 - Garlic powder

 - Cayenne pepper: Calling for half a teaspoon of cayenne, this pasta is fairly spicy.
 If you’re not a fan of the heat, you may decrease the amount of cayenne or omit it.
 If on the other hand, you’d like to take it up a notch, you may double the amount of cayenne or add some red pepper flakes to taste at the end.